amplication/docs/docs/how-to/deploy-kubernetes.md

 :::note

-Make sure that the rendered repository name and image tag on the deployment is matching the container image repository: `"ghcr.io/amplication/example-kubernetes-deployment/logists:latest"`
+Make sure that the rendered repository name and image tag on the deployment is matching the container image repository: `"ghcr.io/amplication/example-kubernetes-deployment/logistics:latest"` set by the `GitHub Actions` workflow.

 :::